Skip to main content

 Doula-Approved: My Go-To Items for New Moms and Babies

+With so many expectant mamas in my life currently—and over a decade of watching the evolution of baby products—I thought I’d share some of my go-to baby shower gifts, as well as a few items I’ve found aren’t as essential.
 When you begin your search, you'll run into an overwhelming number of options.
-So, when you're holding that scanner at Target or adding items to your Amazon cart, I hope this list will be helpful!
+So, when you're holding that scanner at Target or adding items to your Amazon cart, I hope this list will support your journey into motherhood!

 For Mom:

-• Nursing bras: A supportive, well-fitting bra is essential-just make sure it’s not too tight and has no underwire.
+• Nursing bras: A supportive, well-fitting bra is essential—just make sure it’s not too tight and has no underwire.
 I personally loved nursing sleep bras.
-They were so convenient and breathable, that I continued wearing them long after I stopped breastfeeding.
+They were so convenient and breathable that I continued wearing them long after I stopped breastfeeding.

 • Microwavable heating pad: I didn’t have this during my postpartum days, and I wish I did!
 One of my clients had several around her home and used them to relieve tension and stress.
 She would ask me to warm them for about a minute before using them on her breasts, which helped with milk let-down during pumping sessions.
 The brand she used was Bed Buddy, and after getting one for myself, I’ve been gifting these ever since!